lewagon/wait-on-check-action/README.md

 # Wait on Check action

-This action can be used to halt any workflow until required checks for a given ref pass successfully.
-It uses [GitHub Check Runs API](https://developer.github.com/v3/checks/runs/#list-check-runs-for-a-git-reference) to poll for a given check result agains a given git ref—until a check either succeeds or fails.
+This action can be used to halt any workflow until required checks for a given git ref (branch, tag, or commit SHA) pass successfully.
+It uses [GitHub Check Runs API](https://developer.github.com/v3/checks/runs/#list-check-runs-for-a-git-reference) to poll for a check result—until a check either succeeds or else.

-On a failed check the action will exit with 1 and stop the workflow.
-On success it will yield control to next step.
+On successful check the action will yield control to next step.

+In any other scenario, the action will exit with status 1, failing the whole workflow.

 :tada: It allows to work around a GitHub Actions limitation of non-interdependent _workflows_ (we can only depend on `job`s [inside a single workflow](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds)).